onap/integration/docs/integration-resources.rst

 See the `OPNFV test API documentation <https://wiki.opnfv.org/pages/viewpage.action?pageId=2926452>`__.

-Any company running ONAP Integration tests can be referenced to push their results in this database.
+Any company running ONAP Integration tests can be referenced to push their results to this database.
 This Database is hosted on a LF OPNFV server.
 Results are backuped daily.
 Integration committers can have access to this server.

 VNF demo Artifacts
 ------------------

-They are hosted in the demo repositories and published in https://nexus.onap.org/content/repositories/releases/org/onap/demo/vnf/.
+VNF demo artifacts are hosted in the demo repositories and published in https://nexus.onap.org/content/repositories/releases/org/onap/demo/vnf/.

 Simulators